2/3 Rapid Response Drill B-Roll

-U.S. Marines with 2d Battalion, 3d Marines, 3d Marine Division conduct a rapid response drill, with support from 3rd Marine Logistics Group, 1st Marine Aircraft Wing and the U.S. Air Force, within the first island chain, Sept.
+U.S. Marines with Marine Aerial Refueler Transport Squadron (VMGR) 152, 1st Marine Aircraft Wing, pilot a KC-130J Super Hercules during a rapid response drill conducted by 2d Battalion, 3d Marines, 3d Marine Division, within the first island chain, Sept.
 4, 2021.
 III Marine Expeditionary Force executed these actions as part of a series of integrated no-notice drills to maintain their high state of readiness and demonstrate U.S. resolve to maintain regional security.
 The drill refined command and control, communication and coordination of joint fires.
-2/3 is forward-deployed under 4th Marines as a part of the Unit Deployment Program.
-(U.S. Marine Corps Video by Cpl.
-Joshua Brittenham)
+(U.S. Marine Corps video by Lance Cpl.
+Jonathan Willcox)

 |Date Taken: